vaadin/platform/scripts/generator/templates/template-release-notes.md

 Visit [vaadin.com](https://vaadin.com/) to get started.

 ## Support
-Vaadin 14 is an LTS (long term support) version, which will be supported for 5 years after the GA (general availability) release.
+Vaadin 15 is supported for one month after Vaadin 16 has been released.
+The latest LTS (long term support) version is Vaadin 14.
 More details of our release model are available on our [roadmap page](https://vaadin.com/roadmap).

 Vaadin also provides [commercial support and warranty](https://vaadin.com/support).

 ## New and Noteworthy

-Here are the highlighted new and improved features in Vaadin 14.
+Here are the highlighted new and improved features in Vaadin 15.
 To see the full list of bug fixes and improvements, check Included Projects and Change Log.

 ### npm support
-Using Bower for frontend dependencies is currently discouraged (by the author), and npm has become the defacto standard.
-In Vaadin 14 npm is used as the front-end package manager.
-Bower (compatibility mode) and WebJars are still fully supported in Vaadin 14.
-Using npm is the recommended mode in Vaadin 14.
+In Vaadin 15 npm is used as the front-end package manager.
+Bower (compatibility mode) support has been dropped from Vaadin 15.
+Bower (compatibility mode) and WebJars are still fully supported in Vaadin 14 (LTS).

 ### Framework
 - Support for npm and ES6 modules